 Being introduced into the criminal justice system can be quite frightening.
 You have probably never faced criminal prosecution, making it a journey into the unknown.
-Having an experienced attorney with you, however, can elevate your confidence and you knowledge of the process.
+Having an experienced attorney with you, however, can elevate your confidence and your understanding of the process.

 Although all cases are different, there are certain stages that all criminal cases go through.
 Knowing what stages your case will follow can give you a clear direction and make you feel slightly better about the uncertainty that lies before you.

 From the moment you are arrested the long process has begun.
 Very few cases make it all the way through the entire criminal justice process.
 Your case may be resolved through a plea agreement, through a pre-trial diversion, or possibly your charges may be dropped altogether.

 Your arrest may happen under a variety of circumstances.
 A police officer or other law enforcement might serve an arrest warrant on you.
 You may also be arrested without a warrant under some circumstances.